Ravi-narayana-brahma/Ravi-narayana-brahma/README.md

 ---

 ### 🚀 What I’m Up To
-- 🌱 Leveling up in: REST APIs, Angular, and Node.js Backend Magic
+- 🌱 Leveling up in: REST APIs, Node.js Backend, and Data Analysis with Python & SQL

-- 💻 Practicing full-stack development with real-world projects
+- 💻 Practicing full-stack development and data-driven projects with real datasets

+- 📊 Building interactive dashboards, analytics tools, and web applications

-- 🤝 Open to collaborations on web-based applications
+- 🤝 Open to collaborations on web development and data analytics projects

 ---